shreystechtips/pythonbytes/projects/adventure/README.md

 ```
-print('You are outside an ancient castle filled with monsters.
+print('You are outside a castle full of monsters.
 The entrance is just wide enough for you to squeeze in.')
-print('The wind is whistling and there is a cold rain.
-Inside you can see a fire... but you also hear scary shrieks.')
+print('The wind whistles and cold rain is soaking you.
+Inside you see a fire... but you hear scary shrieks.')

 action = input('What do you do? ')
 if action == 'run away':